sormeno/prognoZTM/README.md

 - gather weather data through Web API (from any provider)
 - gather traffic data using Selenium and image analysis
 - write data to any database
+- in case of failure save unwritten data to badfile
+- error handling to provide continous running
+- loggig for errors and warnings analysis
 - easy extendable with other APIs and database tables
 - keep credentials in save KeePass database